jerry-wolf/baiduyun/README_EN.md

 **[Netdisk Direct Download Helper]** is suitable for browsers that support the installation of Tampermonkey or Violent Monkey extensions on multiple platforms, such as Chrome, 360, QQ, UC, etc.

 Support Baidu Netdisk and Aliyun NetDisk web page.
-After installation, a `Download Helper` button will appear on the corresponding interface, which can be used with multi-threaded download tools to achieve speed-up.
+After installation, a `Download Helper` button will appear on the corresponding interface, which can be used with multi-threaded download tools to achieve speed-up. **Compared to the original version, the need to follow the WeChat Official Account has been removed.**

 ## 🎨 Interface